piotrwoz/bylight/README.md

 docker-compose up -d
 ```
 ## Before you change anything
 It's considered a good practice to copy `webprod` folder into your `webbackup` folder.
-In case you mess sth up you can easili restore the shop.
+In case you mess sth up you can easily restore the shop.
 If you call your backup folder another name remember to change it in `.gitignore` file;

 ## Development

-If you are using Windows kenerl be prepared for extremaly slow response from presta shop.
+If you are using Windows kernel be prepared for extremaly slow response from presta shop.
 We recommend enabling [Ubuntu backend in Docker](https://docs.docker.com/desktop/windows/wsl/)

 1. Power up Ubuntu on your host and type:
 ```bash